ItaiOz/TicTacToe/README.md

 In every move, client side is going through all winning combinations to check for a possible win.
-Once happened, board will deactivate and a winning message will appear for the winning side, and losing message for the losing side. parralel messages for each side are shown seperately by checking whether it is player one turn or player two.
+Once happened, board will deactivate and a winning message will appear for the winning side, and losing message for the losing side. parallel messages for each side are shown separately by checking whether it is player one turn or player two.
-Notice that a restart button will appear if the player wishes to play again.
+Notice that a restart button will appear when game ends.

 ## 4. Tie game <br/>
 ![4](https://user-images.githubusercontent.com/72853162/130331615-44d1b407-86e7-4141-a0dc-5c4f751b3ade.JPG)

 When board is full, a message will be shown.
-A restart button will appear if the player wishes to play again.